geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-07-07/meeting-transcript.md

 Oh, it's delivered.
 There's just a typo on the tracking number.
 Awesome.
 Okay.
 New box.

 ##### **Chenyu** [[00:30:44](https://www.youtube.com/watch?v=DSWQCT9mypQ&t=1844)]
 Great.
-Any other...
+Any other..
 Are you blocked on any other reflectors for your thing?

 ##### **Geohot** [[00:30:54](https://www.youtube.com/watch?v=DSWQCT9mypQ&t=1854)]
 Not really.
-They're just...
+They're just..
 What?
 I'm not sure.
 Oh nice.

 ##### **Chenyu** [[00:31:00](https://www.youtube.com/watch?v=DSWQCT9mypQ&t=1860)]
 You mean for the app or for just injector or the core.
 Refactor many things we want to refactor.

 ##### **Geohot** [[00:31:10](https://www.youtube.com/watch?v=DSWQCT9mypQ&t=1870)]
 Yeah.
 No, I'm not really blocked on anything.
 I'm just trying to figure out the right order to go about it still.
 Okay.
-I think the first thing is just to...
+I think the first thing is just to..
 We made a mistake when we call simplify once at every optimization step and we shouldn't do that.
 Because that changes the meaning of like upcast access to if you do upcast access one beforehand and access one disappears.

 ##### **Chenyu** [[00:31:37](https://www.youtube.com/watch?v=DSWQCT9mypQ&t=1897)]
 Yeah.
 That logic is also before my time.
 So I know they're really told about it.

 ##### **Geohot** [[00:31:42](https://www.youtube.com/watch?v=DSWQCT9mypQ&t=1902)]
 It's bad.
 It wasn't well thought out.
 If we fix that, there's a path to only do lets at the end of the opt-ops stuff.
 Is it worse?
 I don't think so.
 No, I think changing that is the first step.
 And then you can apply the opt-ops in parallel.
 Right now the opt-ops are inherently a serial process.
-There's always going to be some serialization on the same access, but there's just no way right now to... it's just such a poorly specified space.
-We clean up the space and then also opt-ops should be able to apply to... right now all opt-ops basically apply to the sink.
+There's always going to be some serialization on the same access, but there's just no way right now to.. it's just such a poorly specified space.
+We clean up the space and then also opt-ops should be able to apply to.. right now all opt-ops basically apply to the sink.
 This is wrong.
 You want opt-ops like unroll to apply to the reduce, not to the sink.

 So then you can individually unroll the different reduces.
 How about reshape?
 What do you mean reshape?
 Reshape merges two together and redistributes.
 Well, so your views all need to be pushed to the outside.
 Well, there are limits for say if your numbers are too big for the hardware that you can specify for each.
 For example, what do you mean?